 Where n represents the level of access desired.
 Valid values are:

-0 No accesscicsjob represents the job or jobs for which this access is desired.
+cicsjob represents the job or jobs for which this access is desired.
 Omit this parameter if all jobs require the same access level.

-12 CONTROL access
+12 CONTROL access No check.

-16 ALTER access
+16 ALTER access No check.